jkbao21/ECA_PI_ZERO/README.md

 A project to bring the electra staking wallet to the pi zero

-Recompile source codes and binaries, along with compilation/installation instructions to follow shortly.
+Recompiled source codes and binaries, along with compilation/installation instructions to follow shortly.